MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 When viewing an email header, it is recommended to copy and paste the header information into an email header analyzer provided by [MXToolbox](https://mxtoolbox.com/EmailHeaders.aspx) or [Azure](https://mha.azurewebsites.net/) for readability.

 - **Headers Routing Information:** The routing information provides the route of an email as its being transferred between computers.
 - **Sender Policy Framework (SPF):** An email validation to help prevent/detect spoofing.
-In the SPF record, you can determine which IP addresses and domains can send mails on behalf of the domain.
+In the SPF record, you can determine which IP addresses and domains can send emails on behalf of the domain.
 - **SPF = Pass:** The SPF TXT record determined the sender is permitted to send on behalf of a domain.
     - SPF = Neutral
     - SPF = Fail: The policy configuration determines the outcome of the message